kevchu3/openshift4-upi-homelab/day-two.md

 *Prerequisites: OpenShift 4.4+*

+Refer to the documentation for more information on [automatically pruning images].
 By default, image pruning is not configured and the dashboard shows the following warning:

 > Automatic image pruning is not enabled.
 Regular pruning of images no longer referenced by ImageStreams is strongly recommended to ensure your cluster remains healthy.
 To remove this warning, install the image pruner by creating an imagepruner.imageregistry.operator.openshift.io resource with the name `cluster`.
 Ensure that the `suspend` field is set to `false`.